tinvukhac/sjml-resources/README.md

 Please go to [Spider Web](https://spider.cs.ucr.edu/) to generate and visualize your spatial datasets.

 ### 2. Generate data using [open-source Python program](https://github.com/tinvukhac/spatialdatagenerators).
 We also already added the program 'generator.py' to this repository.
-It should be executed on Python 3.
+It should be executed with Python 3.

 ```shell script
 # Show the instructions to use the program